 Dr. Wilkinson continued his contributions to Ohio by serving on various boards and ad hocgroups, including Ohio’s State Board of Education, the Ohio Peace Officers Training Commission, the Governor’s Council on Juvenile Justice, the Ohio Attorney General’s Advisory Group on Law Enforcement Training and the Columbus Community Safety Advisory Commission.
 Additionally, he is the board vice chair for the House of Hope, Inc., a nonprofit substance abuse treatment group.

 Dr. Wilkinson has published numerous journal articles and book chapters on primarily justice-related topics.
 His book Leadership and Management: Connecting the Dots was released in 2018.
 He is the recipient of many awards and honors from a host of organizations, including the National Governors Association, the Volunteers of America, the American Correctional Association and the Association of State Correctional Administrators.
+In 2021, he received an Outstanding Alumni Award from the University of Cincinnati.

 Dr. Wilkinson lives in Columbus.